justinnoor/pfhowto/README.md

 Networks are hostile places.
 Every organization will face this reality unless they are completely offline and have no internal threats.
 The firewall is arguably one of the most important lines of defense against cyber attacks.
 The ability to configure a firewall from scratch is an empowering skill that will enable the administrator to take control of their networks.

-In this tutorial we build a firewall from the ground up on a FreeBSD 12.0 droplet with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), a renown packet filtering tool that is maintained by the [OpenBSD](https://www.openbsd.org) project.
+In this tutorial we build a firewall from the ground up on a FreeBSD 12.0 droplet with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), a renown packet filtering tool that is authored by the [OpenBSD](https://www.openbsd.org) project.
 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) is part of the FreeBSD base system, and is supported by a community of dedicated users.
 It is known for its simple-syntax, user-friendliness, and extensive power.
 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) is a stateful firewall by default that stores information about connections in a *state table*.

 ## Prerequisites